High-resolution radio imaging of TGSSJ1530+1049, a radio galaxy in a dense environment at z=4: Discussion

 The continuum-subtracted H$\alpha$ line emission, as obtained from the {\it JWST}/NIRSpec IFU observations, together with the results of the e-MERLIN radio observations are shown in Fig.\,\ref{fig:JWST-eMERLIN}.
 Several bright emission-line components lie along the general direction of the radio axis.
-The radio-emitting regions are close to two large ionized areas (labeled L1 and L3 in the paper by Saxena et al., submitted), but they do not coincide with either of them.
-Despite the absence of a radio core, based on the {\it JWST} observations, it is believed that the radio emission emerges from a bright optical continuum and emission-line source located in between the two radio hotspots (the object labeled C2 in Saxena et al. submitted).
-The {\it JWST} data furthermore shows evidence for perturbed gas, especially close to the location of the southern hotspot.
-Besides these jet--gas interactions, other sources likely contributing to the strong alignment observed are the ionization by a central, obscured active nucleus and an infalling low-mass starburst galaxy at the southern edge of the field (object C6 in Saxena et al., submitted).
+The radio-emitting regions are close to two large ionized areas \citep[labeled L1 and L3 in][ and in Fig.\,\ref{fig:JWST-eMERLIN}]{Saxena_2026}, but they do not coincide with either of them.
+Based on the {\it JWST} observations, it is believed that the radio emission emerges from a bright optical continuum and emission-line source \citep[labeled as C2 in][and in Fig.\,\ref{fig:JWST-eMERLIN}]{Saxena_2026} located in between the two radio lobes.
+The mas-scale radio component, B, is within $\sim 0.1''$ of this continuum object.
+C2 remained unresolved in the NIRCam images, thus its extent can only be approximated as $\sim 0.1''-0.15''$, corresponding to a linear size of $\sim (0.7-1)$\,kpc.

+The {\it JWST} data furthermore show evidence for perturbed gas, especially close to the location of the southern hotspot.
+Besides these jet--gas interactions, other sources likely contributing to the strong alignment observed are the ionization by a central, obscured active nucleus and an infalling low-mass starburst galaxy at the southern edge of the field \citep[object C6 in][]{Saxena_2026}.